qsdi-xyz/biz-ops-infra/biz-tools-list.md

 All human access will require MFA with hardware-secured key.
 All employees/contractors will be provided an open PGP key and RSA/AES key for authentication which may or may not be cross authenticated using X509 (TBD).

 ## Meritocracy
 No matter what position you hold, your opinions/ideas/contributions will be disseminated, reviewed, considered, and implemented if they have merit.
+Merit is determined by votes.